monkstone/monkstone.github.com/_posts/2017-06-18-neural_nets_propane.md

 ### Custom java library build for propane (or JRubyArt)

 This library is taken from a `neural net` example in Dan Shiffmanns [Nature of Code][book] see original [code][code], see [propane version][version].
 In our case for convenience we are calling the java library `xor.jar`, and since this is a ruby project, we are making use of a [polyglot maven][polyglot] build.
-See how easy it is to create a custom build in ruby:-
+See how easy it is to create a custom `pom.rb` build in ruby:-

 ```ruby
 project 'xor' do